Outdoor Conservation Tips

 - Adjust your sprinklers so they don’t spray on sidewalks, driveway or street.

-- Check or readjust my automatic sprinkler timer at least once a month during the watering season.
+- Check or readjust your automatic sprinkler timer at least once a month during the watering season.

 - Get a rain barrel.
 Use recycled rain water to water your lawn.